veneramakhambayeva/AdvMA/README.md

 # AdvMA
-• Built an IDA Pro plugin for Control Flow and Data Dependence detection \n
+• Built an IDA Pro plugin for Control Flow and Data Dependence detection
 • Built dynamic Control Flow and Control Dependence tracing with Pintool